 The NCES found that, among bachelor’s degree candidates, “30-40% of those who entered STEM fields in the first year but left college or switched majors took no mathematics at all in the first year, compared with 14% of those who persisted in STEM fields.”
 Many students enter college unprepared for advanced college-level mathematics, and rampant math anxiety or lack of readiness for the material could lead many to avoid math courses or drop out once they become overwhelmed by the material.

-Enhanced instructor-student communication tools in platforms such as the cloud-based Enhanced WebAssign address math anxiety among students by allowing them to reach out directly to their instructor from within the app.
+Enhanced instructor-student communication tools in platforms like WebAssign address math anxiety among students by allowing them to reach out directly to their instructor without leaving the assignment.
 For math-anxious students who might not otherwise ask for help due to a fear of public embarrassment, or for students who may have gaps in their math knowledge, this feature is a game-changer in helping them progress through difficult course concepts and achieve the credits needed for their degree.